fizal619/react-redux-router-webpack-express-boilerplate/README.md

 1. Fork or clone this repo as needed.
 2. `npm install`
-3. `npm run dev` for the development server
+3. `npm start` for the development server

 ##Directory Structure